arcanistzed/scs/README.md

 This hook is called whenever the SCS phase changes.
 It has three arguments which are (in order): the current phase, the previous phase, and the delta.

-## Installation

-In the setup screen, use the URL `https://github.com/arcanistzed/scs/releases/latest/download/module.json` to install the module.

-## License

-Copyright © 2021 arcanist

-This package is under an [MIT license](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).

-See the [Notice](./NOTICE.md) for attribution details.

 ## Bugs

 You can submit bugs via [Github Issues](https://github.com/arcanistzed/scs/issues/new/choose) or on [my Discord server](https://discord.gg/AAkZWWqVav).